 - Font triggering must be efficient– the AMP system does not allow HTTP requests until fonts start downloading.

 - Minimize size recalculations – recalculations delay rendering, so it must be kept to minimum.

 - Only run GPU enabled animations – all animations must be able to run on GPU (Graphical Processing Unit).

 - Prioritize resource loading – Only content that is needed is loaded first, with ads and images fetched as soon as possible, but loaded only when required.
 That way the demand on CPU is kept to the minimum.

 - Load pages in an instant – pre-rendering uses up a lot of bandwidth and CPU.
 AMP pre-rendering loads only required content first, and downloads third party iframes and other resources only if required.

 A standard range of ad formats, ad networks and technologies will be available.
 At the same time publishers can also choose their own formats, so long as it is not a drag on speed.

-How To Create AMP with WordPress
+How To Add AMP for WordPress

 Google has a tutorial that you can refer to for creating basic AMP HTML pages, staging them, validating them as being AMP compliant, publishing and distributing them.
 Validating AMP pages is important, because that way third parties like Twitter and Instagram are confident that the pages will display well on their platforms.